armory/docs/content/en/borealis/borealis-get-started.md

 These are the credentials you use to authenticate the Borealis CLI to Armory's hosted services, such as when you run the `login` command with the Borealis CLI.
 Every user who wants to deploy to your clusters using Borealis must register and create an account.

-## Create credentials for service accounts
+## Create client credentials

-After you create an account, you can create client credentials that Borealis uses to authenticate with your deployment target.
-These are machine credentials used for authentication to and from Borealis.
-You need at least one service account to use for authentication between Borealis and your deployment target where an RNA is installed.
+After you create an account, you can create client credentials for the various service accounts that you will need.
+These credentials are machine credentials that are meant for authentication when using Borealis programmatically.
+The credentials consist of a client ID and a client secret.
+Make sure to keep the secret somewhere safe.
+You cannot retrieve secrets that you lsoe accesss to.
+You would need to create a new set of credentials.

-Armory recommends creating separate credentials for each service or cluster.
+To get started, you need at least one service account to use for authentication between Borealis and your deployment target where an RNA is installed.
+Armory recommends creating separate credentials for each cluster or service.
 For example, if you wanted to run the Borealis CLI in a Jenkins pipeline, create credentials for the deployment target and for the Jenkins service account.

 {{< include "aurora-borealis/cloud-console-creds.md" >}}